TanishqJhamariya/ccrm/README.md

-Project Overview & How to Run-
-The Campus Course & Records Manager (CCRM) is an end-to-end turnkey system implemented using Java SE.
+Project Overview & How to Run- student management system is an end-to-end turnkey system implemented using Java SE.
 It is intended to be a powerful platform for managing an educational institution’s core information — student and course records, financial informations, and the like.

 Requirements: Java Development Kit (JDK): Version 17 and Above
 IDE: Eclipse, IntelliJ IDEA, or VS Code with Java extensions